Removing colour pigments, aka Bleaching – Case Study

-In this client’s case, a second step of bleaching was necessary in order get a completely even colour base.
-The longer and more voluminous the hair, the more probable it is that a second bleaching will be needed.
+In this client’s case, the second step of bleaching was necessary in order get a completely even colour base.
+The longer and more voluminous the hair, the more probable it is that second bleaching will be needed.

 Once the natural top pigments are removed, we get this mixture of fox red, brass, copper, orange and yellow shade:

 The hair is then thoroughly dried in order to see the actual colour base.
 Only after drying can we start thinking about mixing the appropriate cover colour.
 Now that’s where a colourist’s expertise comes into play where they determine how exactly to achieve the colour you’re after.

 Cover colour – this time: Wella Illumina – Case study

 With the application of the cover colour, we re-pigmented the hair with pigments reminiscent of natural chestnut and hazelnut – a precision work to ensure even and smooth coverage.
 We used Wella Illumina, a premium sheer hair colour that’s luminous in every kind of light and provides superior light reflection and hair protection.